Table of contents

 A clothing boutique with multiple locations can also benefit from cycle counting, whereby it would select a section of its warehouse, storeroom, or retail stores to count at any given time.
 Those tallies would then be recorded in an inventory management system, with the goal of counting the complete inventory over a specified period of time.

-A small wine store that repeatedly finds itself out of stock on some of its more popular products can use cycle counting to gain more control over its procurement and fulfilment processes.
+A small wine store that repeatedly finds itself out of stock on some of its more popular products can use cycle counting to gain more control over its procurement and fulfillment processes.
 When you know that a certain type of wine will be wildly popular during the summer months, you can adjust your order quantities based on the cycle counts.

 Getting started: The cycle counting process